JRC1995/Dynamic-Memory-Network-Plus/README.md

 Implementation of Dynamic Memory Network + (for question answering) using Tensorflow.

-The model is based on this [paper](https://arxiv.org/abs/1603.01417).
-The original Dynamic Memory Network is introduced in this [paper](https://arxiv.org/pdf/1506.07285.pdf) (I had to refer to this paper too).
+The implementation is based on the model proposed in ["Dynamic Memory Networks for Visual and Textual Question Answering" by Caiming Xiong, Stephen Merity, Richard Socher, arXiv:1603.01417](https://arxiv.org/abs/1603.01417).
+The original Dynamic Memory Network is introduced in this ["Ask Me Anything:
+Dynamic Memory Networks for Natural Language Processing" by Ankit Kumar, Peter Ondruska, Mohit Iyyer, James Bradbury, Ishaan Gulrajani, Victor Zhong, Romain Paulus, Richard Socher, arXiv:1506.07285](https://arxiv.org/pdf/1506.07285.pdf) (I had to refer to this paper too).

 This is the DMN+ model as mentioned in the paper.
 It uses: